astropy/astropy/docs/development/codeguide.rst

   important.

 * Multiple inheritance should be avoided in general without good reason.
-  Mulitple inheritance is complicated to implement well, which is why many object-oriented languages, like Java, do not allow it at all.
+  Multiple inheritance is complicated to implement well, which is why many object-oriented languages, like Java, do not allow it at all.
 Python does enable multiple inheritance through use of the
   `C3 Linearization <http://www.python.org/download/releases/2.3/mro/>`_